 Wireless headsets: Using a transmitter that’s connected to your PC or console, wireless headsets offer hassle-free gaming audio.
 However, they do require charging, are often heavier, and cost more than their wired counterparts.
-Check compatibility with your console of choice, as not all wireless headsets support all consoles.
+Check compatibility with your console of choice, since not all wireless headsets support all consoles.

 Virtual Surround Audio: Headsets using stereo drivers can recreate multi-positional audio to deliver a surround sound effect into your ears.
 The advantage is that the headset remains cheaper and lighter than those using multiple drivers, but the effect is usually less accurate than a ‘true’ surround headset.

 ‘True’ Surround Audio: For the most authentic surround sound you’ll be after a headset with multiple drivers in each earcup.
 Each speaker fires sound from different placements, with the user in the centre of the action.
 Such headsets are often quite pricey, though, and the extra speakers require a larger and heavier design.